the-events-calendar/the-events-calendar/readme.txt

 = [4.5] TBD =

-* Tweak - Clean up direct calls to get events and use wrapper tribe_get_events() which has it's a hook for customizing
+* Tweak - Clean up direct calls to get events and use wrapper tribe_get_events() which has a hook for customizing

 = [4.4.3] 2017-02-22 =